celestiaorg/docs/nodes/full-consensus-node.md

 ### Querying transactions by hash

-If you want to query transactions using their hash, transaction indexing must be turned on.
+To query transactions using their hash, transaction indexing must be turned on.
 Set the `indexer` to `"kv"` in your `config.toml`:

 ```toml